Tigon-Golf-Carts-LLC/MSVDealer.com/README.md

-# LSVDealer.com - Low Speed Vehicle Dealer Website
+# MSVDealer.com - Medium Speed Vehicle Dealer Website

-A static website for listing low speed vehicle dealers across the United States.
+A static website for listing Medium Speed Vehicle dealers across the United States.
 This project is designed to be hosted on GitHub Pages.

 ## Project Structure